 - Label: Each label that you assign to your Azure resources.
 You can select a label name to get further granular details of your label.

-Option: Add a Filter Using Default Fields
+Option: Add Filter

-Perform the following steps to add filters using default fields.
+Perform the following steps to add filters.

 Click add filter.

-Select Azure, Region, Product, or Label from the Default Fields.
+Select Azure, Region, Product, or Label.

 Select the operator.
 The supported operators are:

-- NOT IN: The exact match operation used to filter for the value that is not specified.
+- NOT IN: The exact match operation is used to filter for the value that is not specified.

 Select value for your filter.
 You can select multiple values.
 You can also filter and customize your result using the search option.